Dir: Jon Hurwitz / Hayden Schlossberg

 ALL the characters are back, and that does create some of the same problems that dogged the mixed bag of American Pie 2, simultaneously the best and the worst of the series.
 The focus here is far too scattered.
 Jim and Michelle have been the centre of the series since the first sequel, and you'd think that with their 2 year old son and their marital problems, their relationship would again be the perfect prism through which we could see the series grow.
 Unfortunately, in their desperation to accommodate everyone, Hurwitz and Schlossberg reduce the presence of Alyson Hannigan's Michelle to only a handful of important moments.

-Where it starts to come together properly is at the reunion itself.
+Things start to come together at the reunion itself.
 There we get the nostalgic cameos, the threads are drawn together much more satisfyingly, and Jim and Michelle get the kind of scene that you've been wanting for them all movie; sweetly heartfelt, absolutely in keeping with their characters, but also funny.
 The problem storylines are somewhat glossed over, and there are a couple of great unexpected jokes, one involving Stifler and the other reuniting the MILF guys.
 I'll give Hurwitz and Schlossberg this: when you can get both laughs and poignancy from two guys just saying the word MILF, something is going right.

-If the rest of the movie were as satisfying then this would be a slam dunk, but the good bits are fewer, further between, and still less satisfying than the best of the other films (particularly when they ape the other films, as in the opening sequence), but when it does come to life you do remember why you liked these characters and this series in the first place.
+If the rest of the movie were as satisfying, this would be a slam dunk, but the good bits are fewer, further between, and still less satisfying than the best of the other films.
+That said, when it does come to life you do remember why you liked these characters and this series in the first place.
 There are laughs here, and there is nostalgia for a viewer of a certain age, but neither is really enough, and for the most part this feels like what it is; a contrived reboot, missing one vital part.